Taliban poppy ban is economic hit to farmers – DW – 12/06/2024

 This week, the Taliban announced that more than 100 people were arrested in northeastern Afghanistan for allegedly growing opium poppy.

-The arrests were made in a region that had previously defied an official ban on the crop put into place in 2022, for what the Taliban called Afghanistan.
+The arrests were made in a region that had previously defied an official ban on the crop put into place in 2022, for what the Taliban called religious reasons.

 "Their supreme leader, Hibatullah Akhundzada, seeks to reduce opium production to zero," Abdul Haq Akhund Hamkar, deputy minister for counternarcotics at Afghanistan's Interior Ministry told DW.